j33433/MPowerTCX/README.md

 <img align="right" src="images/mpowertcx%20simpler.png"/>

 ## About MPowerTCX
-This software converts the CSV files produced by stationary bikes to the popular TCX file format.
-The results can then be uploaded to your favorite sports tracking site.
-It has been tested with Strava, Garmin Connect and Golden Cheetah
+This application converts CSV files produced by stationary bikes to TCX file format.
+The results can imported into fitness tracking tools such as Strava, Garmin Connect, Golden Cheetah and others.

 ## Downloads
 [Click Here for Windows and OS X Releases](https://github.com/j33433/MPowerTCX/releases)